 On January 20, 2017, K2M, Inc. filed suit against us in the United States District Court for the District of Delaware (K2M, Inc. v.
 OrthoPediatrics Corp. et al., Case No. 1:17-cv-0061) seeking unspecified damages for alleged infringement of U.S. Patent No. 9,532,816.
 The complaint was amended on August 21, 2017 to add, among other things, a claim of patent infringement regarding U.S. Patent No. 9,655,664.
 These patents relate to certain instruments used in our RESPONSETM spine systems, which represent a portion of our total scoliosis portfolio.
-We have denied these claims and responded with counterclaims seeking declaratory relief that the patents in question are both invalid and not infringed.
-The parties attended a court-ordered mediation on October 24, 2017, which did not resolve the dispute, but as we move forward with this matter we welcome constructive discussions on a negotiated settlement.
-Nevertheless, we view our case as particularly strong and will continue to vigorously defend this matter.
-On June 28, 2018, the United States Patent and Trademark Office's Patent Trial and Appeal Board ("PTAB") instituted limited review concerning whether certain third parties had described the invention of certain of K2M's patent claims before allegedly invented by K2M.
-On July 10, 2018, the Court stayed the litigation pending the outcome of PTAB's review.
-On June 4, 2019, PTAB completed its review, finding, among other things, insufficient evidence of such description by the third parties.
-In early October 2019, the Court orally lifted the stay in federal district court.
-Thereafter, on November 19, 2019, K2M amended its complaint to add two (2) additional issued patents, to add claims of patent infringement regarding U.S. Patent Nos.
+We denied these claims and responded with counterclaims seeking declaratory relief that the patents in question are both invalid and not infringed.
+On November 19, 2019, K2M amended its complaint to add two (2) additional issued patents, to add claims of patent infringement regarding U.S. Patent Nos.
 10,285,735 and 10,292,736 (both issued in May 2019).
-Like before, these newly issued patents relate to certain instruments used in our RESPONSE spine systems.
-Additionally, we have denied these most recent claims and responded with counterclaims seeking declaratory relief that the subject patents are both invalid and not infringed.
-Moreover, on November 20, 2019, the Court issued its Scheduling Order, which in part, set a trial date for April 12, 2021.
-Subsequently, the parties attended a second court-ordered mediation on February 25, 2020, which did not resolve the dispute.
+Like before, these newly issued K2M patents relate to certain instruments used in our RESPONSE spine systems, and we denied these claims and responded with counterclaims seeking declaratory relief that the patents in question are both invalid and not infringed.
+On June 29, 2021, the parties settled the matter, and subsequently filed a Joint Stipulation of Dismissal With Prejudice concerning all claims and counterclaims, which the Court subsequently granted and ordered.
+The Company previously accrued for the related expense during the fourth quarter of 2020.
+No material modifications were made to the accrual during the three or six months ended June 30, 2021, and the payment made during the second quarter satisfies all liabilities associated with this matter.